ARMmbed/mbed-client/porting-guide.md

 # Introduction to LWM2M mbed client

 mbed client is structured as a set of modules.
 Each module declares which other modules it depends on.
-When you build a module, our build system, `yotta`, looks at these dependencies and installs the necessary modules before completing the build.
+When you build a module, our build system `yotta` looks at these dependencies and installs the necessary modules before completing the build.

-This is also the process that is used to build applications for mbed client (including the example application in release).
-The application declares dependencies on mbed client, and when it is built `yotta` ensures those modules (any anything that they depend on, recursively) are present before building.
+This is also the process to build applications for the mbed client (including the example application in the release).
+The application declares dependencies on mbed client, and when it is built `yotta` ensures that the modules (and anything that they depend on, recursively) are present before building.

-In this release you will find that all the modules that each of the examples depends on have been pre-installed in the `yotta_modules` directory of each example program, so they do not need to be separately downloaded.
-In general, however, `yotta` will download and install the modules that are needed over the internet from the public yotta Registry (which saves published versions of modules) or from a specified source control URL.
+In this release, all the necessary modules for the examples (the ones that the examples depend on) have been pre-installed in the `yotta_modules` directory of each example program, so you do not need to download them separately.
+In general, `yotta` downloads and installs the necessary modules over the internet from the public yotta Registry (which saves published versions of modules) or from a specified source control URL.

 # Building and Testing mbed client

-Before embarking on your own port, you should build the core mbed client for an existing compilation target, to get an understanding of how mbed client builds.
-You can find a general guide to building mbed client and its example application in the release notes for mbed client.
+Before embarking on your own port, you should build the core mbed client for an existing compilation target to get an understanding of how the mbed client builds.
+You can find a general guide for building the mbed client and its example application in the release notes for mbed client.

-# Components of mbed client
+# Components of mbed Client

 ## Component Software Modules

-There is a main component of mbed client.
-As development continues, more major components will be added:
+The mbed Client consists of one main component.
+More major components will be added in the further development phases:

- * `lwm2m-client`: the core mbed client, providing C++ APIs for mbed client
+ * `lwm2m-client` is the core mbed Client, providing C++ APIs for the mbed client

-This module depends on further internal modules to provide functionality that it relies on. :
+This module depends on further internal modules:

 ```
 lwm2m-client 0.1.6